 - Ideal tank: 250+ gallons minimum

-Arowana’s are extremely aggressive carnivorous fish, highly territorial, and will attack anything within your tank; they have the ability in the wild to jump several feet out of the water to catch small birds and insects.
+Arowana’s are one of the most aggressive fish for an aquarium.
+They are extremely aggressive carnivorous fish, highly territorial, and will attack anything within your tank; they have the ability in the wild to jump several feet out of the water to catch small birds and insects.

 They can grow to several feet, and as they continue to grow, the aggression continues to increase.

-They are in high demand, and therefore, they are costly, with a high level of care and expertise necessary, therefore not great for a beginner fish enthusiast.
+They are in high demand and being one of the most aggressive fish you can buy are very costly, with a high level of care and expertise necessary, therefore not great for a beginner fish enthusiast.

 Overall, you can have a lot of fun with aggressive fish; however, on aggregate, the level of care necessary to house and maintain aggressive fish is greater than their more docile companions.